St One Way System | Westlake Path Projects

 in a complete standstill of traffic.

-school children, pedestrians and vehicles.
+danger to school children, pedestrians and vehicles.

 Westlake Paths Project